D'Wayne Wiggins: Early career and Tony! Toni! Toné!

-Wiggins is the founding member of Tony!
+The trio decided to start their own band, Tony!
 Toni!
-Toné!
-The group has 14 Billboard-charting R&B singles, including five number one hits, three Top Ten pop singles, one gold album, two platinum albums and one double platinum album.
+Toné!, after returning to Oakland.
+The band has 14 Billboard-charting R&B singles, including five number one hits, three Top Ten pop singles, one gold album, two platinum albums and one double platinum album.
 They sold over six million albums during their career together.
-In 2006, Tony!
+Finances, miscommunication and creative differences broke up the band in 1997, and Wiggins and Riley toured under the band’s name between 1998 and 2018 with Amar Khalil taking over lead singing duties.
+The original lineup of Tony!
 Toni!
-Toné! was included in the New Jack Reunion Tour line-up.
-The group has toured internationally since 1998 and continues to perform on tours today.
+Toné! reunited in 2023 for a short tour.